musondaAlexander/API_IN_PYTHON/readme.md

    # Path: API_IN_PYTHON\ormcode contains the following:
    code that is written using ORM and python to practice the basic crud functionalities.

-   i did this in oder to understand the difference between the two. and also to keep the code for future reference.
+   I did this in oder to understand the difference between the two, also want to keep the code for future reference.